danhighley/IT3038C-Scripts/final/Finale README.md

 This points to and runs sysmonitor.py and starts listening on two ip addresses:
 - 127.0.0.1:5000 (localhost)
-- and the ip address of the host system, in my case 192.168.1.252:5000
+- and the IP address of the host system, in my case 192.168.1.252:5000

 sysmonitor.py auto runs loading the necessary modules.
-Noteable ones are:
+Notable ones are:
 - flask - is a web application framework for python, allowing python to create web content.
 - psutil - allows us to pull certain system information like memory, battery, processes.
 - platform - allows us to pull hostname and operating system information.